Skip to main content

 Step 4: Protect period cutoff.
 Invoices issued after close should not automatically rewrite prior-period revenue recognition.
 If the cutoff accrual was valid, the later invoice should reclass in normal flow; if later facts show the earned trigger was wrong, require explicit approval and a controlled correction entry.
 Track post-close invoices tied to prior accrued items and route revenue-timing changes to finance sign-off.

-We covered this in detail in Recurring Billing for Marketplaces: How to Charge Buyers and Pay Sellers on the Same Cycle.
+If the timing issue comes from billing cadence, Recurring Billing for Marketplaces: How to Charge Buyers and Pay Sellers on the Same Cycle shows how to line up charges and payouts.

 Your close stays cleaner when each earned amount sits in one balance-sheet state at period end: accrued, A/R, or deferred.
 If you cannot place an item in exactly one state, reconciliation noise and stale balances build quickly.